ATNoG/rigourous-devprivops-docs/content/development/_index.md

 insert_anchor_links = "right"
 +++

-Pages relating to how to develop for the devprivops tool.
+Pages relating to how to develop PrivGuide.